Categories: Matric questions

 • Short Courses

-If you apply with a Diploma Pass at university, you can apply for:
+If you apply with a Diploma Pass to a university, you can apply for:

 • Diploma Courses